Are you ready to embrace open banking?

 What does this mean for the major banks?

-By embracing open banking, you will ultimately increase your customers’ trust in you as personal finance advisors.
-It’s important to communicate the benefits of open banking to them in an engaging and personalised way, remembering that customers will be attracted to it for different reasons.
+By embracing open banking, you’ll increase your customers’ trust in you as personal finance advisors.
+It’s important to communicate the benefits to them in an engaging and personalised way, remembering that customers will be attracted to it for different reasons.

 Find out more about how our client HSBC is embracing open banking and how Profusion can support your organisation with customer communications.